How can we give students the agency to deal with the climate crisis?

 The climate emergency can seem overwhelming and intractable to students.
 Our approach hopes to lead students through the steps to achieving effective, holistic analysis of the situation, and a sense of personal agency, alongside a respect for inclusive multidisciplinary teamwork.

 Alex MacLaren is an academic at Heriot-Watt University.
-She has been shortlisted in the Most Innovative Teacher of the Year category in the 2024 THE Awards.
-A full list of nominees can be found here.
-The awards will be presented at a ceremony in Birmingham on 28 November 2024.
+She was shortlisted in the Most Innovative Teacher of the Year category in the 2024 THE Awards.
+A full list of nominees can be found here

 If you would like advice and insight from academics and university staff delivered direct to your inbox each week, sign up for the Campus newsletter.